Sentinel lymph node

+Lymph nodes are small organs that play a critical role in the human immune system.
+Located throughout the body, they filter bodily fluids for harmful substances.

-The sentinel lymph node is the hypothetical first lymph node or group of nodes draining a cancer.
-In case of established cancerous dissemination it is postulated that the sentinel lymph nodes are the target organs primarily reached by metastasizing cancer cells from the tumor.
+The sentinel lymph node is the hypothetical first lymph node (or group of nodes) to which metastasizing cancer cells are likely to spread from the tumor origin site.
+Identification of the sentinel lymph node(s) following a cancer diagnosis helps assess the extent of metastasis and guide the development of an appropriate treatment plan.

-The sentinel node procedure (also termed sentinel lymph node biopsy or SLNB) is the identification, removal and analysis of the sentinel lymph nodes of a particular tumour.
+The sentinel node procedure (also termed sentinel lymph node biopsy or SLNB) involves identifying, removing, and analyzing the sentinel lymph nodes associated with a particular tumor.
+In SLNB, a tracer material—often a blue dye or a radioactive substance—is injected near the tumor site.
+The tracer travels to the first drainage site, allowing the surgeon to locate the sentinel nodes.
+After identification, the sentinel nodes are removed and sent for laboratory testing to determine the presence of cancer cells.

 Physiology

 The spread of some forms of cancer usually follows an orderly progression, spreading first to regional lymph nodes, then the next echelon of lymph nodes, and so on, since the flow of lymph is directional, meaning that some cancers spread in a predictable fashion from where the cancer started.
 In these cases, if the cancer spreads it will spread first to lymph nodes (lymph glands) close to the tumor before it spreads to other parts of the body.
 The concept of sentinel lymph node surgery is to determine if the cancer has spread to the very first draining lymph node (called the "sentinel lymph node") or not.
 If the sentinel lymph node does not contain cancer, then there is a high likelihood that the cancer has not spread to any other area of the body.